rm-hull/turtle/README.md

 * Examples

+* Add margin to bounds so scaled drawings are not clipped

 * Rename png renderer - it isn't really that at all...

 * Investigate poor rendering quality on PNG renderer